Looking Closely at the Growth Curve for Olaplex Holdings Inc. (OLPX)

 Sponsored

-OLPX currently public float of 202.32M.
-Today, the average trading volume of OLPX was 5.67M shares.
+The average price from analysts is $34.92, which is $5.49 above the current price.
+OLPX currently public float of 202.32M and currently shorts hold a 0.47% ratio of that float.
+Today, the average trading volume of OLPX was 4.98M shares.

 OLPX’s Market Performance

-The simple moving average for the period of the last 20 days is 10.80% for OLPX stocks with a simple moving average of 10.80% for the last 200 days.
+The volatility ratio for the week stands at 8.98% while the volatility levels for the past 30 days are set at 7.63% for Olaplex Holdings Inc..
+The simple moving average for the period of the last 20 days is 8.03% for OLPX stocks with a simple moving average of 8.29% for the last 200 days.

 Analysts’ Opinion of OLPX